jelurida-dev/app-ledger-ardor-main/README.md

 The CI is configured on the `.github/workflows/ci-workflow.yml` with inspiration from the [`app-boilerplate`](https://github.com/LedgerHQ/app-boilerplate) and the [`app-xrp`](https://github.com/LedgerHQ/app-xrp).

-### State Cleaning

-Since we use a union data type for command handlers state (`states_t` in `ardor.h`) to save memory, make sure to **clear this state** to avoid some attack vectors.

-This is done by passing `true` in the `isLastCommandDifferent` parameter of the handler function.
-In this case the handler has to clear the state before using it.

-In addition state must be cleared whenever we get an error in a handler function which manages state.

 ### More Code Design

 Do not include project header files inside other project header files to prevent complicating the dependencies.